 A protein is a polymer composed of blocks of amino acids.
 Proteins are the most structurally and functionally elaborate and varied among the biomolecules.
-Probably their most important role with regards to cells is those acted by enzymes, that is they catalyze or help speed up and regulate virtually all chemical reactions in cells.
+Probably their most important role with regards to cells is those acted by enzymes; that is they catalyze or help speed up and regulate virtually all chemical reactions in cells.

 Other proteins act for transport, structural support, and storage.
 The functions of these different types of proteins depend on each protein’s unique shape.

 Each protein has a much more specific shape.
-Nearly all proteins must recognize and bind to some other molecule to function and the shape of proteins allows them to be more specific when binding with other molecules.
+Nearly all proteins must recognize and bind to some other molecule to function, and the shape of proteins allows them to be more specific when binding with other molecules.

-The dependence of function to the protein’s shape is clear when a protein is altered.
+The dependence of function on the protein’s shape is clear when a protein is altered.
 In a process called denaturation, a protein unravels and loses its specific shape and, as a result, its function.